itssubhamroy23/itssubhamroy23/README.md

 - 👋 Hi, I’m Subham Roy
-- 👀 I’m interested in Coding and Development
-- 🌱 I’m currently learning Android Development
+- 🌱 Currently learning Android Development
-- 💞️ I’m looking to collaborate on open source projects
+- 📫 I’m looking to collaborate on open source projects
-- 📫 How to reach me ...
-You can contact me on itssubhamroy@gmail.com

 <!---
 itssubhamroy23/itssubhamroy23 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.